CSS Font Loading API Implementation: Workflow & Configuration

 - Diagnostic step: Use the Network tab to verify

-font/woff2requests initiate post-paint, not during initial document parse. - Measurable outcome: Guarantees text visibility within 100ms while deferring heavy font payloads to idle network cycles.
+font/woff2requests initiate early (driven bypreloadhints), not late during initial document parse. - Measurable outcome: Guarantees text visibility via fallback font while deferring heavy font payloads to idle network cycles.

 3. State Monitoring & Fallback Management

-Promise.allSettledresults to catchrejectedstates from CDN timeouts or CORS blocks. - Measurable outcome: Prevents permanent invisible text by enforcing a hard 3-second fallback timeout.
+Promise.allSettledresults to catchrejectedstates from CDN timeouts or CORS blocks.
+Log the rejection reason to distinguish 404 from CORS errors. - Measurable outcome: Prevents permanent invisible text by enforcing a hard timeout fallback.

 4. Variable Font Axis Control